bishwaghimire/ai_ml_dl_books/README.md

 ---

-## About This Repository

-This repository is a **carefully curated, continuously updated collection** of:

-- 📘 Books
-- 🎥 YouTube videos & playlists
-- 🎓 University & online courses
-- 📄 Research papers & blogs
-- 🛠 Tools & frameworks

 **Goal**
 Provide **everything a CS student needs** to go from **Beginner → Advanced AI Engineer / Researcher**, all in **one place**.